Russia–Serbia relations: Immigration from Russia

 According to 2022 Census there were 10,486 Russians in Serbia, including both Serbian citizens of ethnic Russian descent and Russian-born people residing in Serbia.
 Since the start of the war in Ukraine in 2022, more than 300,000 Russian nationals have entered Serbia of which some 53,000 settled in the country i.e. had been issued a residence permit.

 There were two waves of Russian immigration to Serbia.

 Following the October Revolution in 1917 and the subsequent Russian Civil War, a significant number of Russians, primarily those aligned with the anti-Bolshevik White movement, fled the newly established Soviet Union.
 This wave of emigration, often referred to as the "White Russian" exodus, saw over 1.5 million people leave Russia, with Serbia becoming a key destination due to its historical and cultural ties with Russia.
 By the end of the 1920s, approximately 40,000 Russian refugees were living in the Kingdom of Yugoslavia, with over two-thirds residing in the territory of present-day Serbia, particularly in Belgrade.
 The emigrants included former aristocrats, military officers, and intellectuals.

 The Russian invasion of Ukraine, triggered another significant wave of Russian emigration, driven by political repression, economic sanctions, and fear of conscription following 2022 Russian mobilization.
 Serbia emerged as a primary destination due to its visa-free policy for Russians, its refusal to impose sanctions on Russia, and affordable living conditions.
 Russian migrants are mostly welcomed in Serbian society, but there have been tensions between pro-Putin Serbians and anti-war, pro-opposition Russian emigrants.
 Some anti-war Russians have been labeled a potential 'national security' risk by the Serbian authorities and face deportation to Russia.

 Travel regime

 Russia and Serbia mutually abolished the requirement of obtaining an entry visa for its citizens in 2009.
-Since the Russian invasion of Ukraine in 2022, Serbia remained only European country, besides Belarus, that still has a visa-free policy with Russia.
+Since the Russian invasion of Ukraine in 2022, Serbia remained the only European country, besides Belarus, that still has a visa-free policy with Russia.